numerique-gouv/ami-notifications-api/CONTRIBUTING.md

 ### The test Service Provider scenario: Rendez-Vous Officiel (RVO)

-- the France Connect button is displayed on `/rvo`
+- the FranceConnect button is displayed on `/rvo`
-- clicking on it will start the France connection, by redirecting to the France Connect service
+- clicking on it will start the FranceConnection, by redirecting to the France Connect service
 - check the [FC demo users](https://github.com/france-connect/sources/blob/main/docker/volumes/fcp-low/mocks/idp/databases/citizen/base.csv)
 for some demo credentials